google/vizier/README.md

 We also present the core components of the example below:

 ## Running the Server
+An example is provided at `vizier/run_vizier_server.py`.
 To start the Vizier service, the standard way via GRPC is to do the following on the host machine:

 ```
 import grpc